 I was intrigued, and set about figuring out how to make it this week.
-I wanted to test it out as they’re coming here to visit next weekend for Easter.
-I even named it after them Kayla/Brettley – KB Rangoon Pizza!
+I tested it out on them some weeks later and they both agreed it was close.

 For those of you who may not be familiar with the term, Crab Rangoon is a deep fried wonder usually seen on Chinese Buffets.
 It is a wonton wrapper filled with a mixture of cream cheese, onions and sometimes horseradish, then sealed shut and deep fried.
 You may have seen it.

 The experiment was a success and this was ohhhh so good.

 This part may be difficult for you, so if you can’t find wonton wrappers, you could still make this without them.
 We have an asian market that carries them but many grocery stores now do as well.
 They are in the refrigerated section.

 Slice the wontons (do several at once) up into strips and then lay them out onto a lined cookie sheet that you’ve brushed with olive oil.
 Brush the tops of the strips with a little olive oil and then pop into a hot 400º oven for about 10 minutes or until the strips brown up and are crispy.